Anal gland: Skunks

-Skunks use their anal glands to spray a foul-smelling and sticky fluid as a defense against predators.
+Skunks use their anal glands as a last resort to spray musk, a foul-smelling and sticky fluid as a defense against predators, after have warned them and tried to defend themselves in other ways.

 Symbiotic relationships

 Beavers

 Both female and male beavers (Castor canadensis) have a pair of castor sacs and a pair of anal glands between the pelvis and tail.
 The physiology of the castor sac is unique to the beaver and contains an outer, vascular layer of connective tissue, a thicker layer of epithelial cells, and an inner packed layer of epithelial sheets.
 Castoreum is the chemical compound that is secreted from the castor sacs and is originally a thin, yellowish liquid.
 It is composed of a mixture of varied metabolic compounds, from the sacs and other bodily systems, and excreted urine.
 An extraction of castoreum, the scent glands from the male and female beaver are used in perfumery and as a flavor ingredient.

 The vestibule of the anal glands are connected to the ducts of the castor glands.
 The anal glands of beavers are characterized as holocrine sebaceous glands, which means they secrete substances by disintegrating cells in the process.
 Variations in color of anal glands range from a light straw color to brown.
 Compared to the castor sacs, anal glands secrete a much more sharp odor.
 Beavers do have a presence of bacterial flora in their anal glands, with the most abundant being B. fragilis and E. coli.
 These two bacteria are common in the digestive tracts of mammals and are seen across all beaver populations regardless of sex, colony, age, class, and other factors.
 This gives evidence to the idea that beavers do not have varied bacterial flora or significant varied odors within a family.
 Furthermore, this opposes the bacterial fermentation hypothesis that is common among a number of mammalian species.

 Beavers create scent mounds, which are essentially “mud pies”, where they deposit castoreum and other secretions on top of them.
 As scent communication is a common method across many species, beavers use scent mounds as a way to alert that a region is inhabited by a family of beavers and to mark territory.
 The frequency of scent mounding is typically highest during the spring and after winter when the ice has melted.
 This is prevalent as the water sources are more available from which beavers can gather mud.
 Scent mounding is highest during intergroup interactions, vicinity of abutting beaver populations, and gestation periods.
 Scent mounds are mainly a medium of communication against adjacent beaver populations and it prevents the exploitation of food resources, marks distinct family territories, and prevents extreme colonization of a habitat.